KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo1 - HelloWorld/README.md

 ```

-How to read CPUID, but for me I can't configure library for DEBUG that's why I used this style from third code on the bootom with buffer and *hexchar
+How to read CPUID, but for me I can't configure library for DEBUG that's why I used this style from third code on the bottom with buffer and *hexchar
 ```
 #include <Library/BaseLib.h>
 #include <Library/DebugLib.h>